hitzhangjie/golang-debugger/doc/dwarf/die-desc-code.md

 If the compilation is not continuous, then a list of the memory address that the code takes up is provided by the compiler and linker.

+Each Compilation Unit is represented by a **Common Information Entry**.